 Moreover, people suffering from contagious diseases risk passing it to other people.
 A clear example is the ongoing COVID-19 pandemic, which makes gathering in groups is a big no-no. Live video streaming allows you to reach everyone, regardless of where they are and whether they can physically attend the event.
 With live streaming, you're not bound by geographical distance or size of the audience.

 Richer Content and Engagement

 Live video isn't solely restricted to streaming video content.
-You can add interactive elements such as live chat, Q&A sections, quizzes and even multimedia content like images and presentations to make your stream more rich, entertaining and engaging for your viewers.
+Benefit from an engaging live stream by adding interactive elements such as live chat, Q&A sections, quizzes and even multimedia content like images and presentations to make your stream more rich, entertaining and engaging for your viewers.

 For example, marketers can attach guidelines or presentations about the product they're promoting for audiences to view and download.

 One of the most business critical benefit of live video streaming a session is that it can be easier and more inexpensive compared to conducting an entire physical event.
 For example, setting an ideal venue, materials and making other arrangements for a physical training session for employees can take a lot of time, costs and resources.
 Instead, you can hold a live training session and invest those resources in completing other tasks and business objectives.

 You can also record your live sessions and repurpose them for other content to save resources on creating new content from scratch.
 For example, marketers can record and transcribe live videos and reuse the text to create blogs, articles and other content.

 Live video can also be a more engaging and quicker alternative to other media for multiple uses such as telehealth services, training and learning or public events.
 For example, doctors can directly respond to questions regarding health-related concerns from concerned audiences and provide answers immediately in real-time.